grafana/loki/docs/sources/architecture/_index.md

 then flushed to the backing storage backend.

-If an ingester process crashes or exits abruptly, all the data that has not yet been flushed will be lost.
-Loki is usually configured to replicate multiple replicas (usually 3) of each log to mitigate this risk.
+If an ingester process crashes or exits abruptly, all the data that has not yet been flushed could be lost.
+Loki is usually configured with a [Write Ahead Log](../operations/storage/wal) which can be _replayed_ on restart as well as with a `replication_factor` (usually 3) of each log to mitigate this risk.

 In general, all lines pushed to Loki for a given stream (unique combination of labels) must have a newer timestamp than the line received before it.
 There are,